Super 7 Road Competition

 The competition rules are as follows:

-3. You will be deemed in-eligible if any TT runs are > 75 AG points above your handicap
+3. You will be deemed ineligible if any TT runs (for that competition) are > 75 AG points above your handicap.

 Super 3 Ultra Competition